namdev-rathod/Job-Ready-AWS-DevOps-Course/README.md

-## 🚀 Job-Ready AWS DevOps Course – Recorded Sessions (Only ₹1499/-)
+## 🚀 Job-Ready AWS DevOps Course – Recorded Sessions

 Welcome to the most **affordable and practical AWS DevOps Course** built for real-world job readiness!
 Perfect for beginners and professionals looking to upskill and land DevOps roles.